ABnirob/Car-Sales-Profit-Analysis-Dashboard-SwiftAuto-Traders-/README.md

-# Car-Sales-Profit-Analysis-Dashboard-SwiftAuto-Traders-
+# Car-Sales-Profit-Analysis-Dashboard-SwiftAuto-Traders

-📊 Project Overview
+📊 Project Overview:
 This project analyzes historical car sales and profit data for SwiftAuto Traders, a multi-dealer automotive company.
 The goal is to uncover insights into sales performance, profitability trends, and dealer efficiency using Excel dashboards and data visualization techniques.
 The project simulates a real-world business scenario where a Junior Data Analyst is responsible for transforming raw sales data into actionable insights for management decision-making.

-🎯 Objectives
+🎯 Objectives:
 Analyze car sales performance across dealers and models Identify profit trends over time (daily, yearly, and by model) Compare dealer performance in terms of quantity sold and profit